 If the tumor returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Your doctor may also suggest clinical trials that are studying new ways to treat a recurrent adrenal gland tumor.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 Recovery from an advanced adrenal gland tumor is not always possible.
 If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.